Echecorneliusjr001/Customer-Call-List/README.md

   ### Exploratory Data Analysis

   EDA involves exploring the population data, to answer key questions. such as;
- 1. No of customer tht were paying that need to be contacted.
+ 1. No of customer that were paying that need to be contacted.
- 2. No of customers that were not payinig that also needed to be contacted.
+ 2. No of customers that were not paying that also needed to be contacted.

   ### Data Analysis